 581 Massachusetts Ave.

-This Asian-inspired supermarket offers an extensive selection of fresh goods and groceries.
-The 18,000-square-foot space is located just steps from the Central Square T stop on the Red Line and boasts a vast range of items, including kimchee, Japanese sodas, seafood, Korean banchan, sauces and spices, dried food, and—of course—ramen.
-Hmart even carries health and beauty products, small appliances like pressure cookers and electric skillets, and baby products.
-There’s also a food court, which Hmart shares with Sapporo Ramen, Go!
+This Asian-inspired supermarket chain has an extensive selection of fresh goods and groceries.
+The 18,000-square-foot space is just steps from the Red Line T stop and has a vast range of items, including kimchee, Japanese sodas, seafood, Korean banchan, sauces and spices, dried food, and—of course—ramen.
+The store even carries health and beauty products, small appliances like pressure cookers and electric skillets, and baby products.
+H Mart shares a food court with Sapporo Ramen, Go!
 Go!
 Curry, and Paris Baguette.

 704 Massachusetts Ave.

 What began as a single food truck in Scarborough, Maine, in 2012, has morphed into a brick-and-mortar restaurant.
 Since opening in 2016, Mainely Burgers has attracted a devoted clientele.
 We recommend the Mainah burger, with a choice of a beef or veggie patty or chicken breast, topped with sweet sautéed onions, bacon, cheddar, sliced apple, and maple mayo—the restaurant’s most popular burger for good reason.
 All burger options can be had either on a bun or as a bowl.
 The hot dogs are also excellent and the sides go beyond standard fries (these are tasty here, too, and come with or without truffle oil).
 For a real flavor kick, try either the quick-fried brussels sprouts coated with tamari, garlic, brown sugar, and sprinkled with sesame seeds, or the fried cauliflower, tossed with olive oil, lemon, capers, and parsley.